-The Dell Technologies IoT Solution for Safety and Security is a hyper-converged solution purpose-built for demanding, multi-sense surveillance, such as video, sound, and barometric pressure, comprising both hardware and software.
-The enterprise-grade, end-to-end video surveillance solution uses the latest technology from Dell and Intel, taking a complex and challenging infrastructure and making it simple to test, validate, and deploy.
+The Dell Technologies IoT Solution for Safety and Security is a hyper-converged solution purpose-built for demanding, multi-sense computer vision, such as video, sound, and barometric pressure, comprising both hardware and software.
+The enterprise-grade, end-to-end safety and security solution uses the latest technology from Dell and Intel, taking a complex and challenging infrastructure and making it simple to test, validate, and deploy.